Ilkka-AI/Advanced-lane-finding-computer-vision/writeup_template.md

 Lane-line pixels where identified from the binary image by computing a histogram of pixel x-values.
 By knowing that there are two lane lines, one can assume a bi-modal distribution and its two peaks can be considered to be the two lanes.

 Degree-2 polynomials were then fitted to each collection of pixels corresponding to the two lane lines.
-In figure 4 I show a binary image where the polynomials have been fitted after warping and binarization.
+In figure 5 I show a binary image where the polynomials have been fitted after warping and binarization.
-![Binary transformed image with lanes detected and fitted][image4]
+![Binary transformed warped image with lane lines detected and fitted][image6]

 #### The radius of curvature
 The radius of curvature of the lane lines was calculated from the polynomial fit parameters using the formula provided in the course material.
 The transformation from pixels to real-world metric values was included.
 The position of the vehicle with respect to center of the road was calculated by taking average of the intercepts of the two lanes and calculating its distance from the center of the image, knowing the camera should be in the center of the car.
 A transformation to metrix values was included.

-An example image with the lane plotted and warped back to the front view is provided in image 5.
+An example image with the lane plotted and warped back to the front view is provided in image 6.

 ![Example image warped back to front view after the lanes were detected in bird's eye view][image5]